-• Continue evolving the regional CMMPO Culvert Assessment Program and identify climate change-related (i.e., flood zones) data to prioritize vulnerable culverts to help improve the

-- resiliency of the transportation network.
-Create a listing of community-identified vulnerable culverts in the region. - Continue to provide the planning region's communities with information regarding culvert repair and replacement grant opportunities, for example the MA Division of Ecological Restoration (DER) Culvert Replacement Municipal Assistance (CRMA) Grant Program. - Continue maintaining and evolving EV charging infrastructure ArcGIS Online dashboards with up-to-date AFDC and Massachusetts Vehicle Census data.
-Identify potential EV charging infrastructure locations in the region and assist interested communities in funding opportunities for EV charging infrastructure. - Develop a guidebook for communities to use for the site selection, installation, and maintenance of EV charging infrastructure. - Continue to provide the planning region's communities with information about the FHWA Alternative Fuel Corridor (AFC) Program and other relevant EV charging infrastructure grant opportunities, and other potential funding opportunities. - Work with CMRPC Regional Collaboration and Community Planning (RCCP) to incorporate appropriate efforts to identify opportunities to create sustainable cross-collaboration between regional development and transportation infrastructure particularly in the development of MVP and HMP, EV charging infrastructure, climate change, and culvert assessment data. - Participate in statewide meetings, webinars, and working groups related to climate change, EV's, culverts, grant opportunities, and other pertinent topics. - Continue working with the WRTA to secure funding for new, or the reconditioning of existing, Low-or-No Emissions Vehicles and associated equipment, and to fund renewable energy technology retrofits (i.e., solar-powered bus shelter lighting).
+- Continue evolving the regional CMMPO Culvert Assessment Program and identify relevant data to prioritize vulnerable culverts to help improve the resilience of the transportation network. - Create a listing of vulnerable culverts in the region. - Continue to provide the planning region's communities with information regarding culvert repair and replacement grant opportunities, for example the MA Division of Ecological Restoration (DER) Culvert Replacement Municipal Assistance (CRMA) Grant Program. - Identify potential EV charging infrastructure locations in the region and assist interested communities in funding opportunities for EV charging infrastructure. - Continue maintaining and making updates to the new CMMPO EV Charging Stations Dashboard (2.0) each quarter. - Continue to provide the planning region's communities with information about the FHWA Alternative Fuel Corridor (AFC) Program and other relevant EV charging infrastructure grant opportunities, and other potential funding opportunities. - Work with CMRPC Regional Collaboration and Community Planning (RCCP) to incorporate appropriate efforts to identify opportunities to create sustainable cross-collaboration between regional development and transportation infrastructure - particularly in the development of MVP and HMP, EV charging infrastructure, transportation network resiliency, and culvert assessment data. - Participate in statewide meetings, webinars, and working groups related to transportation resiliency, EV's, culverts, grant opportunities, and other pertinent topics. - Continue working with the WRTA to secure funding for new, or the reconditioning of existing, Low-or-No Emissions Vehicles and associated equipment, and to fund renewable energy technology retrofits (i.e., solar-powered bus shelter lighting).

-- Continued the CMMPO Culvert Assessment Program and used climate change-related data (i.e., flood-zones) to prioritize vulnerable culverts to improve the resiliency of the transportation planning network.
-Created a listing of community-identified vulnerable culverts in the region - Ongoing - 2.
-Continued identifying and providing information regarding opportunities for culvert repair and replacement grants to communities Ongoing - 3.
-Maintained the EV charging stations inventory and ArcGIS Online dashboard to improve the identification of potential EV charging infrastructure locations Ongoing - 4.
-Developed a guidebook for communities to use for the site selection, installation, and maintenance of EV charging infrastructure 2^{nd} Quarter, FFY 2025 - 5.
-Continued to provide information and technical assistance to communities regarding grant opportunities and other funding sources for EV charging infrastructure to the region Ongoing
+- Continued the CMMPO Culvert Assessment Program and used relevant data to prioritize vulnerable culverts to improve the resiliency of the transportation planning network.
+Created a listing of these and community-identified vulnerable culverts in the region - Ongoing - 2.
+Continued identifying and providing information regarding opportunities for culvert repair and replacement grants to communities Ongoing - Continued providing technical assistance for culvert grant applications to communities as needed - 4.
+Maintained and updated the CMMPO EV Charging Stations Dashboard (2.0) Ongoing